 The lack of proper internal controls within the involved banks and the weak supervision by the Central Bank of Iran allowed Aria to tunnel approximately 30 trillion Rials through this scheme over a four-year period.
 To put this into context, the amount was equivalent to approximately \$943.5 million (using 2011 Rial to USD exchange rate), which is equivalent to 24% of the six banks' capital at the time.
 The scheme was eventually discovered in September 2011 and was called by the head of the General Inspection Office of Iran as "the most unprecedented financial corruption case in the history" of Iran.
 In response to the scandal, the CEO of Saderat Bank stepped down and the CEO of Melli Bank, the largest Iranian bank, fled the country.
 Mr. Aria was also convicted and finally executed.
-In response to the scandal, the banks involved in the scheme were under intense scrutiny, and anecdotal evidence suggests they significantly curtailed lending.
+Following the scandal, the banks involved in the scheme were under intense scrutiny, and anecdotal evidence suggests they significantly curtailed lending.
 We exploit this plausibly exogenous shock to credit supply to study employment in companies with borrowing relationships with these banks.

-4 Data
+4. Data

 We construct a matched bank-firm data set linking 160 Iranian public companies to virtually all Iranian banks between 2007 and 2014.
 Financial data for Iranian public firms are obtained from Rahavard.
-Rahavard collects firm-level financial information on companies listed on the Tehran Stock Exchange (TSE) from their filings with the Securities and Exchange Organization (SEO), the Iranian equivalent to the SEC in the US.
-Data on financial statements of Iranian private and public banks are obtained from the Iran banking Institute database.
-Employment data at firm-level and bank-firm loan data are hand collected from financial statement footnotes filed with SEO and available on Codal website4.
-Finally, CPI data comes from the Economic Statistics database on the Iranian Central Bank website5.
+Rahavard collects firm-level financial information on companies listed on the TSE from their filings with the Securities and Exchange Organization (SEO), the Iranian equivalent to the SEC in the US.
+Data on financial statements of Iranian private and public banks are obtained from the Iran Banking Institute database.
+Employment data at firm-level and bank-firm loan data are hand collected from financial statement footnotes filed with SEO and available on Codal website, the Iranian equivalent to EDGAR in the US5.
+Finally, CPI data comes from the Economic Statistics database on the Central Bank of Iran website6.

 We start constructing our sample with 260 Iranian non-financial public companies for which financial data is available between 2007 and 2014.
+Next, we merge this sample with the hand collected firm-bank dataset.
+As a result, the sample size shrinks to 160 because of data availability on firm-bank relationships.
 Error!
 Reference source not found. provides a descriptive statistics for this sample.